Maaiz-Shaikh/hello-world/README.md

 I am a fitness freak and want to introduce fitness factor in the software developer's field which I think a unique as well as an interesting concept.

 Talking about my qualities:
-✨Discipled,
+-✨Discipled,
-✨Sincere,
+-✨Sincere,
-✨Honest,
+-✨Honest,
-✨Learning Attitude,
+-✨Learning Attitude,
-✨Self-Learner
+-✨Self-Learner

 Talking about my skill-sets:
-🕓Time Management,
+-🕓Time Management,
-🙎‍♂️Typing,
+-🙎‍♂️Typing,
-🙇‍♂️Programming in python, c, java
+-🙇‍♂️Programming in python, c, java
-🙂Communication Skill
+-🙂Communication Skill
-👮🏻‍♂️Leadership skill
+-👮🏻‍♂️Leadership skill
-📽Presentation skill
+-📽Presentation skill
-🏊‍♂️Swimming
+-🏊‍♂️Swimming